-- Welcome all park visitors with open park edges, clearly marked and ADA-accessible entries, and safe connections to nearby transit stops, intersections and other community destinations. - 2 Plant and maintain trees and plants to provide shade, wildlife habitat and beauty while preserving visibility. - The second seco designed for visitors of all physical and cognitive abilities. - L Follow design principles-such as open sight lines, active edges and high-quality lighting-that promote real and perceived safety. - 5 Offer a variety of spaces-open and enclosed, vibrant and peaceful, programmed and passive-for activity and rest, to serve visitors of diverse ages, interests, abilities and sensory experiences. - 6 Maintain park spaces and facilities to keep them safe from hazards and address trash and overgrown and invasive plants.
+- Welcome all park visitors with open park edges, clearly marked and ADA-accessible entries, and safe connections to nearby transit stops, intersections and other community destinations. - 2 Plant and maintain trees and plants to provide shade, wildlife habitat and beauty while preserving visibility. - The second seco designed for visitors of all physical and cognitive abilities. - L Follow design principles-such as open sight lines, active edges and high-quality lighting-that promote real and perceived safety. - 5 Offer a variety of spaces-open and enclosed, vibrant and peaceful, programmed and passive-for activity and rest, to serve visitors of diverse ages, interests, abilities and sensory experiences. - 4 Maintain park spaces and facilities to keep them safe from hazards and address trash and overgrown and invasive plants.
+Follow design principles-such as open sight lines, active edges and high-quality lighting-that promote real and perceived safety.